Reimplementing Mizar in Rust: Mizar soundness bugs

 \section{Mizar soundness bugs}

 One of the fortuitous side effects of going over each line of code and rewriting it to something morally equivalent in a different language is that one can find a lot of bugs.
 Bugs can happen even when one takes great efforts to avoid them \cite{adams2016proof,kunvcar2015consistent}, but external review can definitely help.
 Mizar is a large project with a long history and a small team, whose source code was not publicly accessible, with many soundness-critical parts, which is pretty much a worst case scenario for finding soundness bugs.
 This \texttt{mizar-rs} project has been tremendously successful in ferreting out these bugs, with no less than four proofs of false that will be given below.
-(To reviewers: we will be pursuing these bugs with the Mizar developers, and hopefully we will be able to report that the bugs have already been fixed in the latest version.)
+We reported these bugs to the Mizar developers, and they have been fixed (and the MML patched) in version 8.1.14.

 While it is unfortunate that the software wasn't perfect to start with, this is evidence for the usefulness of external checkers, and it is a way for us to improve the original Mizar.
 We hope that by telling the story of how these bugs work we can give some sense of some of the issues that can arise when doing proof checking, as well as some more internal details whose importance may not have been obvious.